 Ray and her husband, Melvin Galang, had always talked about moving, if only for a change of scenery.
-The pandemic finally spurred the conservative family to make the move.
+The COVID-19 pandemic finally spurred the conservative family to make the move.

 That wasn’t in the cards.

 Ray, who has almost 700,000 followers on TikTok, found it difficult to make friends.
-In her opinion, this was because she is both from California and not Mormon.
+In her opinion, this was because she is from California and is not Mormon.
 The Church of Jesus Christ of Latter-day Saints has a considerable presence in Idaho Falls, which is less than two hours from the northern Utah border.

 “Idaho Falls as a whole is very polite outwardly,” she said.
 “They are just closed off to new people coming in.”